 Upper Mann Lake Natural Area

 Upper Mann Lake Natural Area, about 20 km northwest of St. Paul, protects a variety of riparian habitats on the islands and peninsulas of Upper Mann Lake.
+The lake has been shrinking and drying up in recent decades.

 Map of the Area